 How Long Should It Take for Baby to Drink With a Lact-Aid?

-It takes roughly twenty to forty minutes to breastfeed with a supplemental nursing aid, if it takes longer than an hour, you should make sure that the tube is positioned correctly and that your baby is latched on well.
+Breastfeeding with a supplemental nursing aid takes roughly twenty to forty minutes.
+If it takes longer than an hour, you should ensure that the tube is positioned correctly and that your baby is latched on well.

 How to Clean a Lact-Aid Device

-Clean the bottle as per usual, the lactation aid tube can be rinsed through with hot water immediately after using it.
+Clean the bottle as per usual.
+The lactation aid tube can be rinsed with hot water immediately after use.
 Do not boil the tube.

 Weaning From an SNS Feeding Device

-- Have patience, it could take a few weeks before your baby is weaned from the Supplemental nursing system completely.
+- Have patience.
+It could take a few weeks before your baby is completely weaned from the Supplemental nursing system.

-- You can start off by breastfeeding without the SNS feeder first and then offering the lact-aid afterward to see if your baby is still hungry.
+- You can start by breastfeeding without the SNS feeder and then offering the lact-aid afterward to see if your baby is still hungry.

 Natural Ways to Increase Supply